-Students enrolled in the (30 credit) MA in Psychological Counseling or the (60 credit) MS in Psychological Counseling are required to successfully complete the three credit Counseling Practicum course.
+Students enrolled in the 30 credit MA in Psychological Counseling or the 60 credit MS in Mental Health Counseling are required to successfully complete the three credit Counseling Practicum course.
 The field practice requirement for this course is 100 hundred hours, with at least 50 of them being in direct service.

 Students enrolled in the MS in Mental Health Counseling program are required to successfully complete a Mental Health Internship.
-This internship is comprised of three semesters enrollment in the (3 credit) Clinical Internship course.
+This internship is comprised of two semesters of enrollment in the three credit Clinical Internship course.
 The field placement requirement for each semester is 300 hundreds of experience with at least 150 hours of direct service.

 In order to give a flavor for the operation of different agencies and different client groups, we encourage students to engage in a varied field experience.
 Thus, if students do their practicum or internship at their work they are potentially losing a chance to broaden their view of counseling.
 However, if their constraints are such that they need to get at least some of their field-work in during their job, they can do two semesters there with a couple of constraints in mind: a) The student must have a qualified supervisor who is not in his or her work supervision chain (having any say over your his or her work promotions, raises or assignments would imply a dual role which is unethical); b) The site must agree to the same constraints that all other sites agree to when they take one of our students (hours, supervision, recording, etc.).